agenixframework/agenix-playwright-grid/docs/TestClient-Usage.md

 ## Minimal NUnit example
-The example below borrows a browser, connects with Playwright, performs an action, optionally forwards a client-side API log line, and returns the session.
+The example below borrows a browser, connects with Playwright, performs an action, and optionally forwards a client-side API log line.

 ```csharp
 using Agenix.PlaywrightGrid.HubClient;